Sanvit-Katrekar/acm-debugging-comp-2024/README.md

 ## Rules

+* Do NOT rewrite the code, just try editing the code available
 * Use of AI is strictly not allowed
 * Full internet access is allowed
 * Submit before the deadline to get points